blabla1337/skf-flask/skf/markdown/code_examples/asp/36-code_example--Preventing_Session_Hijacking--.md

 			SqlConnection conn = new
 			SqlConnection(System.Configuration.ConfigurationManager.ConnectionStrings["users"].ConnectionString);

-			//The count integer is set every time the user connects to the databse to process data public void checkSession()
+			//The count integer is set every time the user connects to the database to process data public void checkSession()
 			{
 				if ((System.Web.HttpContext.Current.Session["authenticateUser"] != "isLoggedin") ||